 We went to Disneyland in April 2017 and we had park hoppers.
-We definitely spent more time on the DCA side this time around.
+Surprisingly, we spent more time on the DCA side this time around.
+We found California Adventure with kids to be the BEST!
 Everyone loved it and it was less crowded.
 Audrey is the oldest, and loved showing our first time friends around!

 Audrey’s Top 5: Age 11